munterfi/sbplanr/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/munterfinger/sbplanr/badge)](https://www.codefactor.io/repository/github/munterfinger/sbplanr)
 <!-- badges: end -->

 Tool for placing bicycle sharing stations by iteratively minimizing a global energy of a model that reflects the station-based bicycle sharing system.
 The station locations are randomly initialized in the street network and iteratively optimized based on the reachable population in combination with walking and driving times.
+Initially forked from [munterfinger/drtplanr](https://github.com/munterfinger/drtplanr).

 The model in the package example optimizes the positions of stations in an assumed bicycle sharing service for the municipality Bülach in Zurich, Switzerland.